Internal Medicine Residency Curriculum

 In the outpatient setting, the academic activities occur on a half-day schedule.
 While the focus varies based on residency track and year of training, all residents have small-group seminars that emphasize developing self-awareness and reflective practices to bring to your clinical work and teaching.

 We use a 4+2 block scheduling model to minimize conflicts between inpatient and outpatient responsibilities and improve care transitions during ambulatory care training experiences.

 The 4+2 model alternates four-week blocks of traditional inpatient rotations on the wards, on night float, and in the ICU with two-week blocks dedicated to ambulatory care, electives, and core components of the residency curriculum.
 This schedule continues throughout your three-year training experience.

-This model prevents you from being pulled toward other patient care commitments during ambulatory blocks and allows you to focus more fully on continuity practice, ambulatory care, and electives.
+This model prevents residents from being pulled toward other patient care commitments during ambulatory blocks and allows them to focus more fully on continuity practice, ambulatory care, and electives.

 Residents acquire essential clinical skills, as well as the confidence, independence, and professionalism needed to deliver compassionate, high-quality medical care to a diverse patient population as part of comprehensive clinical inpatient, outpatient, and subspecialty training experiences across all internal medicine residency tracks and programs.